rcl-ssl/docs/autorenew/configure.md

 ---

 # Configure the RCL AutoRenew Function App
+**V6.0.10**

-In this section, you will configure the Azure Function app.
+In this section, you will configure the [RCL AutoRenew Function](../autorenew/autorenew.md) app.

 ## Register an AAD Application

 An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources (App Service, DNS Zone, Key Vault).
-Please refer to the following link for instruction on how to register the AAD application:
+Please refer to the following link for instructions on how to register the AAD application:

 - [Registering an AAD Application](../authorization/aad-application)

 ## Set Access Control for the AAD application

 Access control must be set for the AAD application to access resources in a user's Azure subscription.
-Please refer to the following link for instruction:
+Please refer to the following link for instructions:

 - [Setting Access Control for the AAD Application](../authorization/access-control-app)